Programmers-Paradise/CodeMatics/Problems/Questions/Machine Learning/Distances/Minkowski_Distance.md

 ## Challenge

-Create a program to compute the Minkowski distance between two $ n $-dimensional vectors using a given parameter $ p $.
+Create a program to compute the Minkowski distance between two $n$-dimensional vectors using a given parameter $p$.